atolab/cdds/docs/GettingStartedGuide/helloworld.rst

     :linenos:
     :language: c

-We will be using the DDS API and the HelloWorldData_Msg type to sent and receive data.
+We will be using the DDS API and the :ref:`HelloWorldData_Msg <HelloWorldDataFiles>` type to receive data.
 For that, we need to include the appropriate header files.
 ::